American lobster: Thorax

 The first pair of pereiopods (legs) is armed with a large, asymmetric pair of claws.
 The larger one is the "crusher", and has rounded nodules used for crushing prey; the other is the "cutter" or "gripper", which has sharp inner edges and is used for holding or tearing the prey.
 Whether the crusher claw is on the left side or right side of its body determines whether a lobster is left or right "handed".

 Coloration

 The normal coloration of Homarus americanus is bluish green to brown with red spines due to a mixture of yellow, blue, and red pigments that occur naturally in the shell.
 On rare occasions these colors are distorted due to genetic mutations or conditions creating a spectacle for those who catch them.
 In 2012 it was reported that there has been an increase in these "rare" catches due to unclear reasons.
 Social media influence making reporting and sharing more accessible to a drop in predator populations have been suggested as possible reasons.
-The lobsters mentioned below thus usually receive media coverage due to their rarity and eye appeal.
+The lobsters mentioned below usually receive media coverage due to their rarity and eye appeal.